Contents

 All thread backtracesthread apply all btbt all

-In GDB, set scheduler-locking on stops only the current thread at breakpoints while others continue running, which is useful for isolating thread-specific behavior.
+In GDB, set scheduler-locking on stops only the current thread at breakpoints.
+Other threads keep running.
+That helps when you want to pin down thread-specific behavior.

 Multi-process Debugging (GDB)